 In 1972, the clinic name was changed to The Morrison Center, in honor of Dr. Morrison’s many years of dedicated service.
 Throughout the 70s, Morrison began offering programs for children in the juvenile system and became a major provider of and advocate for clinical psychologists.
 Staff increased twelve-fold to meet the growing demand for services and a second clinic in Gresham was established to work with east county children and families.

 In the 80s, Morrison Center experienced significant growth as a result of the organization’s focus on innovative program design.
 Morrison Center created alternatives to traditional, more expensive institutional care, beginning with programs like the Hand in Hand Day Treatment program and the Counterpoint and Breakthrough programs.

 In April 2003, Morrison Center became Morrison Child and Family Services, reflecting the fact that Morrison was comprised of many locations, not a single “center,” and that the organization had grown in size, scope and capacity to serve Oregon’s children and families.

-Today, Morrison Child and Family Services serves approximately 7,000 children and families with a staff of approximately 500 employees and an annual operating budget of $30 million.
+Today, Morrison Child and Family Services serves over 8,000 children and families with a staff of approximately 500 employees and an annual operating budget of $30 million.
 Our services are located in Multnomah, Washington, Clackamas, Marion, Polk, Linn, Benton, Lincoln, and Columbia counties.